quickcodes/Document_Reader/README.md

 # Document_Reader
-Reading in our modern age in not the best way.
+Reading in our modern age is not the best way.
 * Our intelligent code will read your document perfectly as possible.
-It will never Read your document like eminem.
+It will never Read your document like Eminem.

-How to use ?
+How to use it?
-* Have an text file?
-Sit back on chair and use text reader.
+* Have a text file?
+Sit back on the chair and use a text reader.

-* For text files just type name of text file when we ask.
+* For text files just type the name of the text file when we ask.
 No need to put .txt we automate it for you.

-* Have Unformated text?
-Alright our intelligent code will make your any type of text Beautiful enough for impressive listning experience.
+* Have Unformatted text?
+Alright, our intelligent code will make any type of text Beautiful enough for an impressive listening experience.

-* Have an PDF file?
-Alright then use text/PDF reader.
+* Have a PDF file?
+Alright then use a text/PDF reader.